Frequently Asked Questions

 We have first-aid readily available and the volunteer fire department is always available for immediate para-medic care.

 Can I bring a spouse or friend?

-Friends and family are welcome to join us for meals (cost) and special occasions, but only registered participants are permitted to use tools and attend workshops.
+Friends and family are welcome to join us for meals ($40/day or $25/dinner) and special occasions (free on Party Night and July 4th) but only registered participants are permitted to use tools and attend workshops.